‘The quieter you become, the more you hear’ Rumi.

 About The Teacher

-Susan qualified to teach Iyengar Yoga in 1997 and continues to study with senior Iyengar teachers as well as learning from other traditions.
+Susan has been teaching yoga since1997.
+Her original training was in Iyengar Yoga which she taught for many years before going on to explore other schools and traditions.
 She completed a Yoga Therapy Foundation course with the Yoga Biomedical Trust and is a registered teacher with Yoga for Healthy Lower Backs, a member organisation of the British Council for Yoga Therapy.
+She is currently exploring the Art of Teaching with Donna Farhi.

 Read more ...